matthewestes33/homework-5/README.md

 ## Installation

-The code quiz is here: https://matthewestes33.github.io/homework-5/
+The daily planner is here: https://matthewestes33.github.io/homework-5/

 All elements of the project can be examined here: https://github.com/matthewestes33/homework-5